State-by-state guide to keeping kids safe online

 Internet safety best practices

-There are a number of things you can do to make sure your children have a safe online experience.
-The National Children’s Advocacy Center recommends the following best practices:
+There are a number of things you can teach your children to make sure they have a safe online experience.
+The National Children’s Advocacy Center recommends the following best practices for children:

 For a fun, educational way for kids to learn more about how to stay safe online, download Allconnect’s Internet Safety Workbook for Kids.